xgodcn/vim-soko/trunk/spre/readme.txt

 The spre (SuperPre) is a syntax plugin for the text that contains several programing language.
-The text can be converted to HTML using 2html.vim.
+The text can be converted to HTML.
 This is useful for writing programming notes or creating web pages.

-Installing:
+Installation:
   :set runtimepath+=/path/to/spre

 Usage: